 Another important area for them to be mindful of is the management of money.
 Provide experiences for your children to use money in real-life situations like buying something from a shop with you.

 Guide them to count and receive change when necessary – this will help to level up their Mathematics skills as well!

 Open communication channels between your child and you can help to alleviate a lot of worries that they feel.

 Encourage your child to share their day with you.
 Your job is to listen to them and comfort them.
 Be there for them.
 When they know that you are there to support them regardless of what has transpired in the day, they will be more willing to discuss their issues in school.

 Preschool Curriculum – why does it matter?

-At Kiddiwinkie Schoolhouse, we promote an equal focus in English and Chinese languages.
-We understand the importance of cultivating a love for languages and aims to help your children be effectively bilingual.
+At Kiddiwinkie Schoolhouse, we promote an equal focus on English and Chinese languages.
+We understand the importance of cultivating a love for languages and aim to help your children be effectively bilingual.